VY SANCTUARY PUNTA XEN

 The wind does not cling.
 The sea does not collect.
 The branches of the mangrove hold on to nothing they do not need.
 Nature itself shows us, again and again, the wisdom of flowing without burden.
 And here, in this place that breathes with us, we plant a deep intention: to live with less, so we can feel more.

-During VY Vinyasa Yoga trainings, we don’t just cultivate strength, alignment, and body awareness.
+During VY Vinyasa Yoga training programs, we don’t just cultivate strength, alignment, and body awareness.
 We also practice the art of simplicity.
 We invite each student to arrive with light baggage—both external and internal.
 To bring only the essentials.
 To travel light.
 Because it is not through accumulation that truth is revealed, but through the space that detachment creates.

 The rooms are simple by design.
 Comfortable beds, natural light, a few chosen objects.
 No luxuries, no unnecessary decorations, because we believe clarity arises when the environment stops shouting and starts to whisper.
 Beauty lies in calm, in usefulness, in authenticity.